Everything you need to know about marine cargo insurance

 The options vary and your move manager will be able to advise you according to your needs and budget but in summary the most popular options are below:

 Total loss coverage.
-This is the cheapest option and it only applies to cases where the entirety of your belongings has been lost or destroyed by falling overboard or destroyed by fire.
+This is the cheapest option and it only applies to cases where items from your shipment have been lost, for example, by falling overboard during the journey.
 If your shipment is only partially affected then it’s likely that you won’t be able to claim compensation.
 Such cases though extremely rare, do pose a slight risk.

 Named perils coverage insures your effects against a number of incidents such as car accidents, fire damage and theft, but as in the case of total loss coverage, you’re only protecting your belongings against some level of risk and not all possible eventualities.